htvekov/controllerx/docs/examples/sonos-display.md

 Heydings Icons special file [link](https://github.com/xaviml/controllerx/blob/dev/controllerx/assets/img/HeydingsIconsSymbols.ttf)

-Copy Calibri Bold, Calibri Regular, Calibri Light fonts plus the special Heydings Icons font file to the ESPHome folder `/config/esphome/`
+Copy Calibri Bold, Calibri Regular, Calibri Light fonts plus the special Heydings Icons Symbols font file to the ESPHome folder `/config/esphome/`

 ### Home Assistant sensors:
 Below you’ll find the HA template sensors needed in `configuration.yaml `for ESPHome display to work.
 ESPHome will establish some four HA sensors as well, presented on HA frontend: PIR sensor, connection status, WiFi strength and display on/off sensor.
 If display on/off is turned off from HA, then triggering PIR will not turn on display or alter brightness.